knubie/learning-hoon/part-3.md

   $(a (dec a), b +(b))
 ```

 Can you figure out what's going on in this arm based on what we've learned in the previous chapters?
-(You can safely ignore the `~/  %add` line for now).
+(You can safely ignore the `~/  %add` line for now, also here is the [doc page](http://urbit.org/docs/hoon/twig/ket-cast/hep-cast/) on `^-`).